yorickpeterse/yorickpeterse.com/content/articles/hacking-extconf-rb.md

 In Ruby land [RubyGems][rubygems] is the de facto package manager.
 RubyGems allows you to easily distribute your Ruby packages (known as "Gems").
-These packages comes in two flavours:
+These packages come in two flavours:

 * Pure Ruby Gems
 * Gems that include C code (or any other compiled code for that matter) that